ivanmoskalev/dear-swift/README.md

 ## License

-This project (and the rest of the xn suite) is released into the public domain under [The Unlicense](https://unlicense.org/).
+This project (and the rest of the dear suite) is released into the public domain under [The Unlicense](https://unlicense.org/).
 Do whatever you want with it however you want.